RubenSandwich/EdibleEms/_posts/2016-11-09-How-to-Compost-at-Home.md

 You absolutely have to stir.
 Every week.
 It is not fun but it is the only way to get things going.
 Use a strong stick or a shovel - the stuff gets really hard to stir after a while.

+#### 6\. wait

-wait - it has taken me a year to get my first bit of actual compost. maybe this is due to cold winters in Pittsburgh and my lack of stirring. but still, there is a certain amount of time that it takes and you have to be ok with that.
+It has taken me a year to get my first bit of actual compost. maybe this is due to cold winters in Pittsburgh and my lack of stirring. but still, there is a certain amount of time that it takes and you have to be ok with that.

-you will likely get worms in your container - this is a good thing and helps speed along the process.
+#### 7\. you will likely get worms in your container

+This is a good thing and helps speed along the process.

-#### 6\. then you have compost
+#### 8\. then you have compost

 ![IMG_4155.jpg](/content/IMG_4155.JPG)